dsan-gu/lab-spark-cluster/SPARK_CLUSTER_SETUP.md

 ```

 **Allow Spark Web UI access (port 8080 for Master, 8081 for Workers):**

+**SECURITY NOTE:** This rule allows access to the Spark Web UI **only from your IP address**.
+This ensures only you can view the cluster dashboard, not anyone on the internet.
+Make sure the `$MY_IP` variable matches your laptop's IP from https://ipchicken.com/.

 ```bash
 aws ec2 authorize-security-group-ingress \
   --group-id $SPARK_SG_ID \